 When you’re a self-employed one-man-band, the office can be a lonely place.
 This is especially true for new freelancers that are used to working alongside colleagues.
 Whilst you might not miss the office politics, it’s easy to miss the background bustle, the coffee breaks and team meetings – even the ones that could have just been an email!

 To solve this, we host weekly Cowork & Brunch events for freelancers, which is the place to meet and chat with fellow entrepreneurs, or just work in the background.
-What’s more is if you’re looking to find networking events near you, these are currently running online which means our Cowork & Brunch is as close as your computer.
+We run this event every month in three different locations: London, Bristol and Manchester.

 General Assembly Events